Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

 3. Greeting Each Other Happy New Year

-Each word you say on New Year's day matters, so the most important words to say to each other are Happy New Year.
+Each word you say on New Year's Day matters.
+If you don't know what to say, you can wish a Happy New Year, which is the most popular New Year saying.
 It is customary for the younger generations to visit the older generations on this day and wish them good health.

 4. Watching Lion Dance and Dragon Dance Performance